db-operator/db-operator/docs/creatingdatabases.md

 - Database: The same value as for db name in the creds secret
 - Username: The same value as for database user in the creds secret
 - Password: The same value as for password in the creds secret

+With `credentials.metadata.extraLabels` and `credentials.metadata.extraAnnotations` you can add additional labels and annotations to the Secret that stores the generated credentials for the `Database`.
+These maps are merged into the existing Secret metadata:

+- Existing labels and annotations are preserved.
+- Keys from `extraLabels` and `extraAnnotations` overwrite existing values with the same key.

+This can be used, for example, to configure external controllers that watch Secrets via annotations, or to add additional labels used for selection or inventory purposes.

 Or getting data directly from a data source, possible options are.